conda/conda-build/docs/source/resources/define-metadata.rst

 Some build or host :ref:`requirements <requirements>` will impose a runtime requirement.
 You may want to review our :ref:`requirements` covering the host and run sections.
-These exports are describing oneself for downstream customers.
+These exports are describing oneself for downstream consumers.
 Note that only dynamic and shared libraries need ``run_exports`` - static libraries do not.

 The runtime requirement is most commonly true for shared libraries